haiyan607/Uridine_OA_analysis/README.md

 # Uridine-Related Osteoarthritis Analysis

 This repository contains the R scripts used to reproduce selected bioinformatics analyses and figures in the associated manuscript.
-The current version includes single-cell RNA-sequencing analysis of GSE220243 and proteomics-based Venn and scatter plots.
+The current version includes single-cell RNA-sequencing analysis of GSE220243 and proteomics-based Venn plots, scatter plots and GO Molecular Function enrichment pie plot.

-Additional scripts, including the GO functional-classification pie chart, may be added in later updates.

 ## Repository structure